Second Battle of Colenso

-The Battle of Colenso was the third and final battle fought during the Black Week of the Second Boer War.
+The Second Battle of Colenso, also known as the Battle of Colenso, was the third and final battle fought during the Black Week of the Second Boer War.
 It was fought between British and Boer forces from the independent South African Republic and Orange Free State in and around Colenso, Natal, South Africa on 15 December 1899.

 Inadequate preparation, lack of reconnaissance and uninspired leadership led to a British defeat.

 Background

-Shortly before the outbreak of the war, General Sir Redvers Buller was dispatched to South Africa at the head of an army corps, and appointed Commander-in-Chief of British Forces in South Africa.
+Shortly before the outbreak of the war, General Sir Redvers Buller VC was dispatched to South Africa at the head of an army corps, and appointed Commander-in-Chief of British Forces in South Africa.
 On arrival, he found British garrisons besieged on widely separated fronts, with limited communications between the fronts.
 Having detached forces under Generals Lord Methuen and Gatacre to the western and central fronts, Buller assumed command of his largest detachment and proposed to lead it to the relief of a besieged British force in Ladysmith, in Natal.

 On this front, the Boers had conducted some raids and reconnaissances into the southern part of the province, but in the face of a large British army, they had retired north of the Tugela River at Colenso and dug in there, blocking the road and railway line to Ladysmith.
 Buller originally intended making a flank march to cross the Tugela at Potgieter's Drift 80 km upstream of Colenso.
 On hearing that Gatacre and Methuen had been defeated at the battles of Stormberg and Magersfontein, Buller felt he needed to relieve Ladysmith as soon as possible and resume overall command of the forces in South Africa, and was worried that a move to Potgieter's would put him out of telegraph communications with the rest of South Africa.
 He also lacked wagons and draught animals, and feared that a defeat at Potgieter's Drift would leave his force isolated and trapped.
 He decided to make a frontal assault at Colenso after two days' artillery bombardment, beginning on 13 December.